 Good For Education And Good For Developers, Too

-But Google knows that in the sphere of education they compete not only with Apple and its iPad but also with other education-centered devices, such as Amplify by Wireless Generation or Kno, which has been bought by Intel.
-To get a competitive edge over other competitors, Google unites Google Play and some other products into one package and offers wholesale purchases and instant spread of educational apps, videos and other content on Android tablets with the help of cloud services.
+But Google knows that in the sphere of education, they compete not only with Apple and its iPad but also with other education-centered devices, such as Amplify by Wireless Generation or Kno, which has been bought by Intel.
+To get a competitive edge over other competitors, Google unites Google Play and some other products into one package and offers wholesale purchases and an instant spread of educational apps, videos, and other content on Android tablets with the help of cloud services.